-Students in Art History and AP® Art History examine and critically analyze major forms of artistic expression from diverse cultures spanning 27,000 years.
+Students in AP® Art History examine and critically analyze major forms of artistic expression from diverse cultures spanning 27,000 years.
 By investigating an image set of 250 works, students develop a contextual understanding of art history from a global perspective.
 Influences such as patronage, politics, class, belief systems, gender, ethnicity, and cross-cultural interactions inform students’ analysis of the style and content of art.
 Emphasis is placed on analytical and critical thinking skills, the language of art history, and the methods used by art historians to interpret art objects.
 Students experience, research, discuss, and write about art, artists, and art making.
 Upon completion of this course, students will have the tools to recognize important works of art and historical styles as well as understand historical and cultural context.
-Students choosing the AP® class are expected to delve deeper into the topics, take AP®-style assessments, and prepare for the AP® Art History Exam in the spring.
+Students in the AP® class are expected to delve deeper into the topics, take AP®-style assessments, and prepare for the AP® Art History Exam in the spring.

 This course is approved by the College Board and the NCAA.

 One Schoolhouse is fully accredited with the Middle States Association of Colleges and Schools and the Western Association of Schools and Colleges through December 1, 2025; we are an approved online publisher for the University of California.

 Teachers at One Schoolhouse

 Teachers at One Schoolhouse are passionate about helping students flourish and thrive.